Skip to content

 2. What Should I Do?

-3. Tips for writing a full appeal letter
+3. Tips for completing the appeal form

-4. Appeal Letter Checklist
+4. Appeal form checklist

 5. Final classification appeals & Discretionary Zone changes